jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Louis was quite equal to the occasion.

 "One on your lips," he said, suiting the action to the word in obedience to Shakespeare, "and one on each cheek, my pink rose.
-And then, your brown eyes are so pretty, <p class="pagenum">Begin page 201</p> you would not have them slighted, I know; and this white forehead was just made to be kissed.
+And then, your brown eyes are so pretty, <hr><p class="pagenum">Page 201</p> you would not have them slighted, I know; and this white forehead was just made to be kissed.
 But I like the rosy lips best, after all, *allerliebste*,"[^allerliebste] concluded Louis, with great simplicity.

 [^allerliebste]: Sweetest (German).